Food Science and Human Nutrition (FSHN)

 FSHN 185 The Science of Human Nutrition (3) Integration of natural science concepts basic to the study of human nutrition.
 Emphasis on nutrient requirements of healthy individuals, food sources, functions of nutrients.
 DB

 FSHN 244 Comparative Nutrition (3) Digestive systems and nutrient functions, interrelationships and metabolism are compared among animal species, including humans.
 An intermediate, general nutrition course for Food Science and Human Nutrition and Animal Science majors.
 Pre: ANSC 200 (or concurrent), CHEM 161/L or higher.
-(Fall only) (Cross-listed as ANSC 244) DB
+(Cross-listed as ANSC 244) DB

 FSHN 311 Restaurant and Club Management (3) Critical and essential aspects of managing food and beverage operations and personnel in restaurants and clubs; understanding marketing, menu development and costing, purchasing procedures and inventory control for food and beverages; procurement methods; legislation on dietary menu claims; institutional sanitation responsibility.
 Pre: 181 and 181L (or concurrent), or consent.